CMS Masterclass 2019 Documentation

 - If the student characterizes the event as a Z or Higgs candidate, a mass in GeV will appear in the rightmost column.
 The student should then go to the Results tab and place a “1” (and only a “1”) above the mass (rounded to the nearest odd number) in the cell directly above the mass in row 33.
 If this cell is filled, the student goes to the next one up.
 The student then returns to the Datasets tab and continues to work.

 - Once the data analysis has stopped, the student should find the total numbers of electrons, muons, W+, and W- from the bottom of their dataset and write these down.
 They should also write down the total non-zero number of events for each mass (with the mass) from the Resutls tabs.
 These numbers must be reported to the mentors.
-Students may use the Data Report Form found in the “more” folder of the DVD.
+Students may use this Data Report Form.

-- A mentor or a teacher can then type in the totals in the mc2016dvd_mentors spreadsheet, found in the “more” folder of the DVD.
-The will create a combined e/μ, W+/W-, and mass plot for the whole institute.
+- A mentor or a teacher can then type in the totals in this mc2019dvd_tutors spreadsheet.
+The tutor will create a combined e/μ, W+/W-, and mass plot for the whole institute.
 The spreadsheet is designed for up to 50 students; the tutor may modify it if there are more.